Marco-Pisani/Tetris_on_Arduino/README.md

 # requirements
 Arduino Uno board, usb cable and some basic electronic components (cables, resistors, buttons) to connect the board to the VGA display and to create circuits for buttons

+image is not perfectly still but the game still works